skiptools/skip-script/README.md

 both iOS (using the platform-provided JavaScriptCore libraries) and on Android (using the bundled libjsc.so library).
-SkipScript enables a single scripting language (JavaScript) to be embedded in a dual-platform Skip app and provide the exact same behavior on both platorms.
+SkipScript enables a single scripting language (JavaScript) to be embedded in a dual-platform Skip app and provide the exact same behavior on both platforms.

 Note that SkipScript will automatically be imported when it is included as a dependency and a Swift source file imports the `JavaScriptCore` framework.